-One of the difficulties in getting out of compulsive behaviors is the brain is so fixated on getting the high or pleasure from engaging in the behavior or substance that there is little if any time for the brain to be aware of emotions, physiological changes, sensations, mental status, or spirituality.
-The brain has tunnel vision for the behavior or substance abuse and has no wide lends or peripheral vision.
+One of the difficulties in regaining control and reducing compulsive behaviors is the brain becomes fixated on getting the high or pleasure brought on by the behavior or substance.
+This leaves little to no time for the brain to be aware of emotions, physiological changes, sensations, mental status, or spirituality.
+The brain has tunnel vision for the behavior or substance and has no wide lens or peripheral vision.

-Two words can help the brain to be observant long before the craving for the behavior or substance begins.
-These two words are “take notice”.
+Two words can help you release the brain from this tunnel vision and be more observant long before the craving for the behavior or substance begins.
+These two words are “take notice.”

-● Take notice on how you feel when you wake up in the morning.
+Take notice.
+How do you feel when you wake up in the morning?

-● Take notice of your emotional state, your physical state, your mental state, and your spiritual state.
+Take notice.
+What are your emotional state, physical state, mental state of mind, and spiritual state?

 Rate What you are Experiencing

-What if you rate each of these states on a scale from 1 to 100.
-As you take notice, you can be aware of the sensations that might start increasing or decreasing now or throughout the day.
-These initial sensations that eventually turned into cravings are the very things to manage before they dominate the brain and create tunnel vision until the brain is not interested in any other thing except the behavior or substance.
+What if you rate each of these states (emotional, physical, mental, and spiritual) on a scale from 1 to 100?
+As you “take notice,” you can be aware of the sensations that might start increasing or decreasing now or throughout the day.
+These initial sensations that eventually turned into cravings are the very things to manage before they dominate the brain and create tunnel vision until the brain is not interested in anything except the behavior or substance.

 Interacting with People, Pleasant Emotions, Take Notice

-Notice what it’s like to interact with people that you really care about.
-Notice what happens with the sensations in your body when you’re interacting with someone who you know really loves you.
+Notice what it is like to interact with people you really care about.
+Notice what happens with the sensations in your body when you’re interacting with someone you know who really loves you.
 Notice what it’s like when you think about a child, perhaps your own child.
 Or, maybe a nephew or niece.
 What do you notice happening inside your body when you think about a grandparent?
-Maybe you have a special grandfather or maybe a special grandmother or maybe an aunt or uncle.
-Now notice the sensations going on in your body right now when you think about someone who matters to you.
+Maybe think about your special grandfather, grandmother, aunt, or uncle.
+Now “take notice” of the sensations happening in your body at this moment when you think about someone who matters to you.

 Interacting with People, Unpleasant Emotions, Take Notice

-Now, think about someone you have had a disagreement with and maybe there’s feelings of resentment.
+Now, think about someone you have disagreed with, and maybe there are feelings of resentment.
 Think about that person.
 Notice how your body tells you something completely different.
-Notice what starts to bubble up inside your body as you think about this person who you had a disagreement with and perhaps have anger toward.
-Now what is your body telling you?
+As you think about this person you disagreed with and perhaps have anger toward them, notice what starts to bubble up inside your body.
+Now, what is your body telling you?